 When you double-click on the DNG image, it will open in the Darkroom tab (highlighted in yellow in the image above) where you can edit it.
 Because the photo is three different photos stacked on top of each other, the editing you perform using the modules in Darktable will create different results than what you may be used to when only editing a single photo.

 That’s it for this tutorial!
-If you want to learn more about Darktable, check out my Fundamentals of Photo Editing in Darktable course on Udemy where I cover the basics of how to use the program, as well as the best modules for editing or processing your RAW images.
+If you want to learn more about Darktable, check out my Fundamentals of Photo Editing in Darktable course where I cover the basics of how to use the program, as well as the best modules for editing or processing your RAW images.
 You can also check out my Darktable video tutorials or help articles!